-1) How long will the process take?
+1) How long will the OIT process take?

 The first day procedure will take about 5-6 hours.
 The time to reach the top maintenance is about 10-12 months, depending on any symptoms during the build-up dosing.